 Introduction

 If you have struggled with obesity despite trying the usual advice—eat less, move more, try another plan next Monday—injectable treatments may seem worth considering.
-For some people, they probably are.

 These medicines can help reduce appetite, increase satiety, and in some cases make it easier to maintain a calorie deficit without feeling constantly hungry.
 That may sound simple, but anyone who has lived with persistent food cravings knows it often is not.

-Still, it helps to be realistic.
 These injections do not override every driver of weight gain.
-They may help with hunger, but they do not necessarily fix emotional eating, stress-related habits, or years of metabolic complexity.
+They may help with hunger.
+They do not necessarily fix emotional eating, stress related habits, or years of metabolic complexity.

 How injectable obesity treatments work